-- (iii) the evidence on which the allegation is based including the signed statement of any person the Principal of the Postmasters is proposing to call as a witness; and - (iv) any other information which the Principal of the Postmasters deems relevant, including recommendations as to penalty. - 8. - (a) The Statement of Case and this Bylaw XI B shall be copied to the Junior Member. - (b) - (i) Copies of the Statement of Case shall also be sent to the Junior Member's director of studies or college advisor, as appropriate, who shall be asked to comment in writing on the character of the Junior Member and any other matter that the director of studies or college advisor thinks should properly be taken into account.
+(a) The Statement of Case and this Bylaw XI B shall be copied to the Junior Member.

+- (i) Copies of the Statement of Case shall also be sent to the Junior Member's director of studies or college advisor, as appropriate, who shall be asked to comment in writing on the character of the Junior Member and any other matter that the director of studies or college advisor thinks should properly be taken into account.
 These comments shall be copied to the Junior Member. - (ii) At the request of a Junior Member who is a graduate student a copy of the Statement of Case shall also be sent to his or supervisor who shall be asked to comment in writing in the same manner as the college advisor.
-These comments shall be copied to the Junior Member. - 9. - (a) The Chair of the Disciplinary Panel shall call a meeting of the Disciplinary Panel giving the Junior Member at least five days' notice (not including Saturday or Sunday), unless the Junior Member agrees to shorter notice being given. - (b) The Junior Member shall be told in writing of the time of the meeting and that written material may be submitted up to 48 hours (not including a Saturday or Sunday) before the Disciplinary Panel meets. - (c) If the Junior Member intends to call any person as a witness at the meeting, the Junior Member shall include a written statement signed by such person with the written material submitted to the Disciplinary Panel. - 10. - (a) Without prejudice to the Disciplinary Panel's right to regulate its proceedings, the following procedure shall normally be adopted. - (b) - (i) The Principal of the Postmasters and the Junior Member whose case has been referred shall attend the notified meeting of the Disciplinary Panel, provided that if the Junior Member fails or refuses to attend the Disciplinary Panel may proceed in his or her absence.
+These comments shall be copied to the Junior Member.

+- (a) The Chair of the Disciplinary Panel shall call a meeting of the Disciplinary Panel giving the Junior Member at least five days' notice (not including Saturday or Sunday), unless the Junior Member agrees to shorter notice being given. - (b) The Junior Member shall be told in writing of the time of the meeting and that written material may be submitted up to 48 hours (not including a Saturday or Sunday) before the Disciplinary Panel meets.

+- (c) If the Junior Member intends to call any person as a witness at the meeting, the Junior Member shall include a written statement signed by such person with the written material submitted to the Disciplinary Panel. - (a) Without prejudice to the Disciplinary Panel's right to regulate its proceedings, the following procedure shall normally be adopted. - (i) The Principal of the Postmasters and the Junior Member whose case has been referred shall attend the notified meeting of the Disciplinary Panel, provided that if the Junior Member fails or refuses to attend the Disciplinary Panel may proceed in his or her absence. - (ii) The Principal of the Postmasters and the Junior Member may each be accompanied by a current member of the University as an advisor or, alternatively, an Oxford SU sabbatical officer in the case of the Junior Member. - (c)